tudoradochiei/Tech-Touches/README.md

-# Smart Home IE331 🏠🔌
+#   Tech-Touches 🏠🔌

-Welcome to Smart Home IE331!
+Welcome to Tech-Touches!
 This e-commerce website is dedicated to providing a wide range of smart home products to enhance your living space.
 Whether you're looking for smart lights, security systems, or home automation devices, you'll find everything you need here.

 ## Table of Contents